How Long To Keep Insurance Records in Colorado

 Is There Any Reason To Keep Old Insurance Policies in Colorado?

 There are several reasons why keeping a digital or physical copy of an old or expired insurance policy may be advantageous.
 While ultimately, not all of these may apply to you, some likely will or could in the future.
-Here are key considerations when determining how long should you keep insurance policies on hand that go beyond proof of coverage:
+Here are key considerations when determining how long you should keep insurance records on hand that go beyond proof of coverage:

 • We’ve mentioned claims that are ongoing, but it’s still also a good idea to maintain a policy to help you prove your claims history down the road.